felixhammerl/felixhammerl.github.io/_posts/2022-08-29-yubikey-madness.md

 excerpt: How to take full advantage of your yubikey... all the way down the rabbit hole.
 ---

 So this one is for the folks who bought a Yubikey based on slightly overenthusiastic recommendations of friends or colleagues.
-And most likely you've taken the key out of the enclosure and wondered: What am I supposed to do with this now?!
+And most likely you've taken the key out of the packaging and wondered: What am I supposed to do with this now?!

 Assumptions for beginners: